operaton/documentation/docs/documentation/webapps/cockpit/extend/plugins.md

 Plugins with this prefix are included using the legacy plugin mechanism.
 You cannot create new Plugins with IDs starting with `legacy`.

-For more details about legacy Plugins, see the plugin points below.
+For more details about legacy Plugins, check out the legacy [Plugin documentation](https://docs.operaton.org/docs/documentation/webapps/cockpit/extend/plugins/).

 ## Plugin points